 TUH takes capital deductions in accordance with CRR Articles 36 and 66, and a prudent valuation adjustment in accordance with Article 105.
 Deductions are taken for intangible assets (including goodwill) and, should they arise over the course of the financial year, for current year losses, and any tax charge relating to capital items.

-At 31 December 2019 (per audited financial statements), the total own funds of TUH entities were as follows:
+At 31 December 2020 the total own funds of TUH entities were as follows: